 To be honest, I initially had qualms about seeing another Buddha.
-I had been to Wuxi, China where a colossal Grand Buddha stands at about 90 meters tall.
+I had been to Wuxi, China where a colossal Grand Buddha stood at about 90 meters tall.
 It would be fairly remote for any other Buddha to top that.

 But the Reclining Buddha in Wat Pho had me at the first sight of his massive head.

 For the first time I saw Buddha’s toes.
 They were curiously long and of even lengths, juxtaposed so closely as if webbed.
-These non-human toe features, I learned later, symbolize the extra-human strength of Buddha.
+These non-human toe features, I learned later, symbolized the extra-human strength of Buddha.

 The soles of his feet were elaborately designed.
 Toe prints were visibly lined with a swirl of concentric circles, the soles extravagantly overlaid with a parquet of mother-of-pearl.
-The squares show the 108 auspicious characteristics of Buddha, and the circular center of each sole represents Buddha’s chakra.
+The squares showed the 108 auspicious characteristics of Buddha, and the circular center of each sole represented Buddha’s chakra.
 Under these Gulliver-feet was a throng of tourists jockeying one another for that perfect shot.
 Considering my height, or the lack thereof, I didn’t stand a chance against the tall farang (Caucasian, in Thai) photography buffs.